mkotajny/github-cv/README.md

 ## no Redux
 - Imho state management in this application is quite simple, so I've decided to use standard react state instead of Redux (and Redux-thunk or Redux-saga for asynchronous operations like communication with Github API).
-Anyway, if I should implement Redux solutions, then please let me know then I will (refactor) enhance the application :)

 ## way of communication with github API